Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    4. The [=ingest source=] MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video samples with aligned fragment boundaries in the track.
-This implies that UTC timestamps for fragments in the "tfdt" match between decoders, and encoders.
+This implies that UTC timestamps for fragments in the "tfdt" box match between decoders and encoders.
    5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and media fragment levels.
    6. The new instance of [=ingest source=] SHOULD try to minimize data loss.